douglasgreen/pagemaker/README.md

 PHP microframework

 ## Design goals
+* All code, no GUI builders.
 * All functions without $this are static.
 * All timed JS functions must be added to a queue.
 * Avoid internal and inline JS and CSS because hard to replace.
 * Class attributes all protected, functions all public or protected, static functions all public.
+* CMS where pages are stored in PHTML templates in version control.
 * Code is simple enough to read.
 * Dependency injection.
 * File location in hierarchy by generality (higher is more general).